Attorneys To Work For You

 At that hearing, you may ask for an installment agreement, an Offer in Compromise, or any other collection alternative.
 You may also request to be treated as an innocent spouse and if you have not already had an opportunity to do so, dispute the amount of the tax liability.

 The Notice of Intent to Levy and Right to Request a Hearing is generally sent by certified or registered mail, return receipt requested, to a taxpayer's "last known address."
-As we explain in another one of our videos, if the notice is not sent to your last known address, it may be valid and therefore the IRS would be prohibited from levying on your bank accounts or other assets.
+As we explain in another one of our videos, if the notice is not sent to your last known address, it may not be valid and therefore the IRS would be prohibited from levying on your bank accounts or other assets.
 You can find this video here.

 Instead of mailing the Notice of Intent to Levy and Right to Request a Hearing by certified or registered mail, the IRS can also deliver it in person or leave it at your home or your usual place of business.
-It is relatively, however, for the IRS not to use certified mail in order to serve the Notice of Intent to Levy and Right to Request a Hearing.
+It is rare, however, for the IRS not to use certified mail in order to serve the Notice of Intent to Levy and Right to Request a Hearing.

 If you refuse delivery of the Notice of Intent to Levy and Right to Request a Hearing, or you fail to pick it up after the post office leaves a slip indicating that there was an attempted delivery, then generally speaking, the IRS and the courts will treat the notice as if it had been received.
 So a word (or five) of warning: